u7327620/mechatronics_terminal_game/README.md

 The game should work cross platform as long as the os.environ variable is changed to the operating system of choice

+Step by Step without Virtual Environment:

+1: git clone {this repo}

+2: navigate to the repo on your file system

+3: pip3 install -r requirements.txt

+4: change the os.environm["TERM"] = To your operating system

+5: change the path = to the arduino controller usb port

+6: python3 Game.py

 Step by Step with Virtual Environment:

 1: git clone {this repo}